dmlogv/ambroxol/README.md

 - A fixed string at `0x0080` that will be print
 - A binary code (x86 opcodes) with a loop extracting characters from data block and printing it using `INT 10h` BIOS function.

+### A useless typewriter in the `typewriter.mbr`

+`typewriter.mbr` contains an example of the keyboard input processing.

+It can:

+- Print pressed characters in a loop.
+- Process a `Return`/`Enter` key to create a new line.
+- Process a `Backspace` key to return to previous character (except new line :)) and replace it with another one.

 ## Usage